AdaK-NER: An Adaptive Top-K Approach for Named Entity Recognition with Incomplete Annotations: Introduction

-Strides in statistical models, such as Conditional Random Field (CRF) \citep{lafferty2001conditional} and pre-trained language models like BERT \citep{devlin2018bert}, have equipped NER with new learning principles.
-Pre-trained model with rich representation ability is able to discover hidden features automatically while CRF can capture the dependencies between labels with the BIO or BIOES tagging scheme \citep{ramshaw1999text}.
+Strides in statistical models, such as Conditional Random Field (CRF) \cite{lafferty2001conditional} and pre-trained language models like BERT \cite{devlin2018bert}, have equipped NER with new learning principles \cite{li2020flat}.
+Pre-trained model with rich representation ability can discover hidden features automatically while CRF can capture the dependencies between labels with the BIO or BIOES tagging scheme.

-However, most existing methods rely on large amounts of fully annotated information for training NER models.
-Fulfilling such requirements is expensive and laborious, especially for those domains requiring experts to provide annotations.
-Annotators, seldom equipped with comprehensive domain knowledge, only annotate the named entities they recognize and let the others off, resulting incomplete annotations.
-They typically do not specify the non-entity, so that the recognized entities are the only available annotations.
-The sentence in Figure \ref{crf_paths}(a) shows examples of both gold path\footnote{A path is a label sequence for a given sentence.} and incomplete path.
+However, most existing methods rely on large amounts of fully annotated information for training NER models \cite{li2020flat,jia2020entity}.
+Fulfilling such requirements is expensive and laborious in the industry like Financial Technology.
+Annotators, are not likely to be fully equipped with comprehensive domain knowledge, only annotate the named entities they recognize and let the others off, resulting in incomplete annotations.
+They typically do not specify the non-entity \cite{surdeanu2010legal}, so that the recognized entities are the only available annotations.
+Figure \ref{crf_paths}(a) shows examples of both gold path\footnote{A path is a label sequence for a given sentence.} and incomplete path.

 For corpus with incomplete annotations, each unannotated token can either be part of an entity or non-entity, making the token equivalently multi-labeled by every possible label.
-Since conventional CRF algorithms require fully annotated sentences, a strand of literature suggests assigning weights to possible labels.
-Fuzzy CRF \citep{bellare2007learning,shang2018learning} focused on filling the unannotated tokens in incomplete data by assigning equal probability to every possible path.
-Further, \citet{jie2019better} introduced a weighted CRF method to seek a more reasonable distribution $q$ for all possible paths, attempting to pay more attention to those paths with high potential to be gold path.
+Since conventional CRF algorithms require fully annotated sentences, a strand of literature suggests assigning weights to possible labels \cite{shang2018learning,jie2019better}.
+Fuzzy CRF \cite{shang2018learning} focused on filling the unannotated tokens by assigning equal probability to every possible path.
+Further, Jie~\shortcite{jie2019better} introduced a weighted CRF method to seek a more reasonable distribution $q$ for all possible paths, attempting to pay more attention to those paths with high potential to be gold path.

 Ideally, through comprehensive learning on $q$ distribution, the gold path can be correctly discovered.
 However, this perfect situation is difficult to achieve in practical applications.
 Intuitively, taking all possible paths into consideration will distract the model from the gold path, as the feasible region (the set of possible paths where we search for the gold path) grows exponentially with the length of the unannotated tokens increasing, which might cause failure to identify the gold path.